markweirath/b3-plugin-poweradminurt/readme-poweradminurt.txt

 # http://www.gnu.org/copyleft/gpl.html
 ###################################################################################

-PowerAdminUrt (v1.4.0b3) for B3
+PowerAdminUrt for B3
 ###################################################################################

-This plugin works for 4.1 only!
+This plugin works for Urban Terror 4.1 and 4.2.
 This plugin adds powerfull commands and functions to your b3:

 Added Commands: